Compressed decision problems in hyperbolic groups: The compressed word problem for hyperbolic groups

 We call the suffix $\teth{a, b}$ a \emph{tether} operator.
 The \emph{size} of a tethered program $\calG$ is the sum of the bit-lengths of the right-hand sides; group elements in $\Ball(\zeta)$ are represented by their shortlex representatives.

 Finally, in a \emph{tether-cut} program $\calG$ over $\Sigma$ we allow right-hand sides which are words from $(V \cup \Sigma)^*$, a cut variable, or a tethered variable.
-It sometimes convenient to allow more complicated right-hand sides such as
+It is sometimes convenient to allow more complicated right-hand sides of the form $\alpha_1 \cdot \alpha_2 \cdots \alpha_k$ where every $\alpha_i$ is either a symbol from $\Sigma$ or a variable $B$ to which a sequence of cut- and tether-operators is applied to.
+An example of such a right-hand side is